beaudyates/RepositoryGuide/README.md

-# RepositoryGuide
-gick reference guide to my repositories
+# A guick reference to Beau Yates's repositories